edge/jobs/jobs/distributed-systems-engineer.md

 ## 🔧 Key Responsibilities

-- Develop and maintain RESTful APIs and backend services using Node.js
+- Develop and maintain RESTful APIs and backend services using Node.js (JavaScript)
 - Design and implement robust backend systems for blockchain, distributed computing, and fault-tolerant networking
 - Prototype experimental features like decentralised video streaming or AI-powered tools
 - Collaborate with cross-functional teams to define and deliver new features